-Your adventure begins with a morning flight to Baltra Island and immediate transfer to the dock to board Yacht La Pinta.
+Your private adventure begins with a morning flight to Baltra Island and immediate transfer to the dock to board Yacht La Pinta.
 There’s a welcome introductory briefing, boat drill, cabin assignment, and then lunch.
 Weigh anchor and start sailing for your first afternoon outing.
 The turquoise waters of the channel here contrast brilliantly with the white sand and black lava of the shoreline, while a carpet of scarlet sesuvium succulents serves as groundcover for a grove of luminescent green prickly-pear cactus beyond, populated by yellow-gray land iguanas.
 Along the coastline one finds sea lion colonies, while sea birds play with the thermals that form along the cliffs of this small but spectacular island.

 Day 2 Santa Fe | San Cristobal

 Take the dinghy over to this idyllic sandy-white beach populated by colonies of sea lions.
 Galapagos hawks are often easily observed, perched atop salt bushes.
 The Santa Fe land iguana, unique to just this island, may be spotted during the walk.
 Following the walk, snorkel and swim along a natural wave barrier or ride the glass-bottom boat.
 After lunch, disembark at Puerto Baquerizo Moreno, the island's capital, and drive 40 minutes to the island’s southern shore.
 At Cerro Colorado, visit the breeding center for highly endangered giant tortoises in the midst of a fantastic deciduous forest, home to dozens of bird species, including the San Cristobal mockingbird, and the San Cristobal lava lizard, both island endemics.

 Day 3 San Cristobal